-This section provides a forum for bidders or offerors who seek a contract with the county, and believe that either a contract has been or is about to be awarded in violation of the Lake County Purchasing Ordinance.
+This section provides a forum for bidders or offerers offerors who seek a contract with the county, and believe that either a contract has been or is about to be awarded in violation of the Lake County Purchasing Ordinance.
 Remedies are also provided for vendors who have been contracted by the county to dispute contract claims.

-(1977 Code, § 1:4-1) (Ord., § 9-105, passed 12-8-2009; Ord. passed 2-12-2013)

-§ 33.096 BID PROTESTS.
+(1977 Code, § 1:4-1) (Ord., § 9-105, passed 12-8-2009; Ord. passed 2-12-2013) § 33.096 BID PROTESTS.

-(A) Right to protest.
-Any actual or prospective bidder, offeror, or contractor who is aggrieved in connection with the solicitation or award of a contract may protest to the Purchasing Agent.
-Any protest must be submitted in writing within ten calendar days from either the issuance of the solicitation, addendum, notice of award, or other written decision by the Purchasing Division.

-(B) Procurement process during pendency of the bid protest.
-In the event of a timely protest under subsection (A) above, the Purchasing Agent, after consulting with the State's Attorney, shall determine whether it is in the best interest of the county to proceed with the solicitation or award process relative to the invitation to bid or award of the contract.
+- (A) Right to protes t: Timeframet.
+Any actual or prospective bidder, offererofferor, or contractor who is aggrieved in connection with the solicitation or award of a contract may protest to the Purchasing Agent.
+Any protest Protests must be submitted inwriting within ten calendar days from of when either the issuance of the solicitation, addendum, notice of award, or other written decision by the Purchasing Division was issued. - (B) Procurement process during pendency of the bid protest.
+In the event of a timely protest under subsection (A)above, the Purchasing Agent, in consultation after consulting with the State's Attorney, shall determine whether it is in the best interest of the county to proceed with the any ongoing solicitation or award process relative to the invitation to bid or award of the contract.